-- The young person must be aged 11 to 21 - The young person must have a mental health diagnosis or co-occurring substance misuse diagnosis with accompanying characterizes such as: being at risk for out-of-home placement as demonstrated by repeated failures at less intensive levels of care; having two or more hospitalizations or repeated failures; involvement with the Department of Juvenile Justice or multiple episodes involving law enforcement; or poor academic performance or suspensions.
+- The young person must be aged 11 to 21 - The young person must have a mental health diagnosis or co-occurring substance misuse diagnosis with at least one accompanying characteristic such as: being at risk for out-ofhome placement as demonstrated by repeated failures at less intensive levels of care; having two or more hospitalizations or repeated failures; involvement with the Department of Juvenile Justice or multiple episodes involving law enforcement; or poor academic performance or suspensions.

-• Children younger than age 11 may be candidates if they meet two or more of the characteristics mentioned above.
+Children younger than age 11 may be candidates if they meet two or more of the characteristics mentioned above.